Systems programming,

 git clone https://github.com/ingle-lang/ingle

-cd ingle-lang && make && make install
+cd ingle && make && make install

 make test